moar82/calculator/README.md

+This app was refactored using EARMO (Energy-aware Refactoring approach for MObile apps) For More information visit http://swatlab.polymtl.ca/EARMO/

 # Calculator

 Calculator is a simple 4 function calculator, with a panel that has more advanced functions when you need them.
 It includes history, real time graphing, base conversion, and more.
 It also comes with a lockscreen widget, a floating calculator, and a wear app so you can use whichever is most convenient.